032: That Wasn’t Very SEL of Me

 As soon as the words left my mouth, I wanted to take them back.
 In my head, I berated myself with, “That wasn’t very SEL of you!”

-When speaking to educators, I remind them that all behavior is a form of communication.
-That we need to model SEL skills for our students.
+When speaking to educators, I remind them that all behavior is a form of communication and that we need to model SEL skills for our students.

 And I didn’t practice what I preach.